Stephen Murphy (ice hockey): Early life

+Career

 In 1999, at the age of 17, Murphy became the goaltender for the Great Britain National Team and played on five occasions for them in the World Junior Championships, proving himself to be a reliable last line of defence.
-This solidified his position as the Flyers' first choice goaltender and he continued to play for them during the 1999/00 season, featuring in the BNL as well as the B&H Cup and the Christmas Cup.
+This solidified his position as the Flyers' first choice goaltender and he continued to play for them during the 1999–2000 season, featuring in the BNL as well as the B&H Cup and the Christmas Cup.
 Once again the Flyers made the post-season, with Murphy playing every game in the playoffs.

-In 2000, Murphy moved to the United States to sign for the Omaha Lancers, of the USHL.
+In 2000, Murphy moved to the United States to sign for the Omaha Lancers of the USHL.
 He failed to make an appearance and moved mid-season to the Cleveland Barons.
-Again Murphy failed to make a start but learned considerably from his time in the USA.
-He finished the 2000/01 season back in Scotland, once again playing for the Flyers.
-In the summer of 2001, Murphy played again for the Team GB junior squad but also featured for the senior team where he recorded an excellent 1.97 goals against average and a .917 save percentage.
+He finished the 2000–2001 season in Scotland, once again playing for the Flyers.
+In the summer of 2001, Murphy played again for the Team GB junior squad but also featured for the senior team where he recorded 1.97 goals against average and a .917 save percentage.

-Murphy remained in Scotland for the 2001/02 term, although he signed for the Dundee Stars and played alongside British hockey great Tony Hand for the first time at club level.
-Murphy played 43 games for the Stars in the regular season and made 10 post season appearances, again proving his worth despite his young age.
+Murphy remained in Scotland for the 2001–2002 term, although he signed for the Dundee Stars and played alongside British hockey great Tony Hand for the first time at club level.
+Murphy played 43 games for the Stars in the regular season and made 10 post-season appearances.
 He again appeared for Team GB in 2002, in the World Cup.
-Murphy remained in his hometown of Dundee for the 2002/03 season, whilst the British ice hockey organisation was undergoing considerable restructuring.
-Here he played with Hand for a second spell.
+Murphy remained in his hometown of Dundee for the 2002–2003 season, whilst the British ice hockey organisation was undergoing considerable restructuring.

-A move followed for the 2003/04 term, this time to the Bracknell Bees, a team now playing in the transitional BNL following the collapse of the ISL.
-Murphy played just 8 regular season games for the Bees due to a shoulder injury which kept him off the ice for the remainder of the season.
-He moved into European hockey for the 2004/05 season.
-He found regular games with Swedish Division 1 team Bräcke IK.
-Murphy proved to be an excellent signing for Bräcke and became known for his speed and agility.
-After 3 months, Murphy was poached by the higher level Allsvenskan team IF Björklöven to play out the remainder of the season for them.
+A move followed for the 2003–2004 term, this time to the Bracknell Bees, a team now playing in the transitional BNL following the collapse of the ISL.
+Murphy played eight regular season games for the Bees due to a shoulder injury which kept him off the ice for the remainder of the season.
+He moved into European hockey for the 2004–2005 season.
+He found regular games with Swedish Division I team Bräcke IK.
+After three months, Murphy was poached by the higher level HockeyAllsvenskan team IF Björklöven to play out the remainder of the season for them.
 Murphy adapted to the change in standard well, and completed the season as a Björklöven player.
 They failed to make the post-season however and so Murphy returned to Scotland to play in three post-season games for the Stars.